arks-org/arks.github.io/content/_pages/community-groups.md

 ### Purpose

-The Technical Working Group (WG) oversees development and maintenance of specifications, software, and servers that support infrastructure for the ARK Alliance (ARKA) community.
+The ARKA Technical Working Group oversees development and maintenance of specifications, software, and servers that support infrastructure for the ARK Alliance community.
 Examples include ARK standardization, code for counting ARKs, and global resolver replication.
 There is an [ARK Alliance Technical Working Group wiki](https://github.com/arks-org/arks.github.io/wiki/ARKA-Technical-WG-wiki) for its supporting documents.